mmulcahy222/miscellaneous/README.md

 Since I record a lot of video in multiple phones & tablets, I needed a way to arrange the dates for my video Editing Software.
 What this does is put the date it was recorded in the beginning of the filename, so the videos are in order for the video editing software when I dump them in there.

 I love Windows API work & functions!

+# Flickr

+I have made a web interface that uses Flickr API to browse & save everything much faster, as a time saver, using Asynchronous calling.
+It's not here.
+Proof is available upon request